 The effectiveness and success of group projects depends on team members communicating well.
 You are likely to be working with people you don’t know very well and we advise that you always use your University email address

-You should meet on campus rather than in a personal space (such as someone's flat).
-Study space for groups is available in the Main Library, at King’s Buildings and in teaching rooms across the campus.
+If you are able to meet in person, study space for groups is available in the Main Library, at King’s Buildings and in teaching rooms across the campus.
 Some rooms can be booked in advance.

 Develop your group and team skills

 You might want to develop your group working skills through extra-curricular activities such as helping to run a club or society, volunteering, getting involved in a social enterprise or a peer learning or peer support project.
 These experiences can be invaluable for improving confidence and learning to work as a team.